kazuho/http-cache-fingerprint/draft-kazuho-http-cache-fingerprint.md

 A server MAY send the header field in a cacheable response.

 This document does not specify how the key should be derived.
-In one form, a server MAY use a portion of a hash of the URL as the key.
+In one form, a server MAY use a portion of a hash of the URL concatenated with the value of ETag response header as the key.
 In another form, a server MAY pre-assign a small number to every resource it might push.

 # The Cache-Fingerprint Header Field {#cache-fingerprint}